Association of American Physicians and Surgeons: Tobacco

 Philip Morris executives worked with AAPS executive director Jane Orient to help oppose growing support for indoor smoking bans in the early 2000s.
-In the fall of 2009, economist Michael Marlow published an article in AAPS' journal arguing that tobacco tax would decrease public health when people "switch to higher tar and nicotine brands as they smoke less."

 Journal of American Physicians and Surgeons

-The association's Journal of American Physicians and Surgeons (JP&S) was previously named the Medical Sentinel from 1996 to 2003.
+The association's Journal of American Physicians and Surgeons (JP&S) was previously named the Medical Sentinel from 1996 to 2003 and masquerades as a legitimate scientific journal.
 It is not listed in academic literature databases such as MEDLINE, PubMed, or the Web of Science.
 The quality and scientific validity of articles published in the journal have been criticized by medical experts, and some of the viewpoints advocated by AAPS are rejected by other scientists and medical groups.
 The U.S. National Library of Medicine declined repeated requests from AAPS to index the journal, citing unspecified concerns.

 As of September 2016, JP&S was listed on Beall's List of potential or probable predatory open-access journals.
 Quackwatch lists JP&S as an untrustworthy, non-recommended periodical.
 An editorial in Chemical & Engineering News described the journal as a "purveyor of utter nonsense."
 Investigative journalist Brian Deer wrote that the journal is the "house magazine of a right-wing American fringe group [AAPS]" and "is barely credible as an independent forum."
 Writing in The Guardian, science columnist Ben Goldacre described the journal as the "in-house magazine of a rightwing US pressure group well known for polemics on homosexuality, abortion and vaccines."